Job Offer Letter Samples

 An offer letter should always include essential details to ensure clarity and transparency for both parties.
 For a professional touch, use your company’s official letterhead.
 You can organise your offer letter how you see fit, although consider including basic information, like:

-• Employment contingencies, such as background checks, drug screening, reference checks, and so on.
+• employment contingencies, such as background checks, drug screening and reference checks

 Bonuses may be based on the employee’s performance, so be clear about any performance-related compensation.